ssenmosip/mosip-temp-documentation/Getting-Started.md

 The scripts to create the above objects are available under [https://github.com/mosip/mosip/tree/master/scripts/database](https://github.com/mosip/mosip/tree/master/scripts/database).
 To deploy the database objects of each application / module **except registration client**, please refer to [README.MD](https://github.com/mosip/mosip/tree/master/scripts/database/README.MD) file.
 These scripts will contain the deployment of all the DB object categories.

-**Note: Registration client related deployment scripts (Apache derby DB specific) will be created separately.**
+**Note: Please skip Registration client related deployment scripts (Apache derby DB specific) as this will be executed as part of registration client software installation.**

 ***
 ## 8. MOSIP Deployment [**[↑]**](#content)